-Prof. Ngan is active in many professional activities.
-He was an associate editor of the Journal on Visual Communications and Image Representation, U.S.A., and an area editor of EURASIP Journal of Image Communications, and served as an associate editor of IEEE Transactions on Circuits and Systems for Video Technology and Journal of Applied Signal Processing.
-He chaired a number of prestigious international conferences on video signal processing and communications and served on the advisory and technical committees of numerous professional organizations.
-He co-chaired the IEEE International Conference on Image Processing (ICIP) in 2010 in Hong Kong.
-He has published extensively including 3 authored books, 6 edited volumes and over 300 refereed technical papers in the areas of visual signal processing, image/video coding and multimedia communications, which are his main research interests.
-He also holds 11 patents on image coding/transmission techniques.
-(Full CV)
+Prof. Ngan served as associate editor of IEEE Transactions on Circuits and Systems for Video Technology, Journal on Visual Communications and Image Representation, EURASIP Journal of Signal Processing: Image Communication, and Journal of Applied Signal Processing.
+He chaired and co-chaired a number of prestigious international conferences on image and video processing including the 2010 IEEE International Conference on Image Processing, and served on the advisory and technical committees of numerous professional organizations.
+He has published extensively including 3 authored books, 7 edited volumes, over 400 refereed technical papers, and edited 9 special issues in journals.
+In addition, he holds 15 patents in the areas of image/video coding and communications.

 Hong Kong Polytechnic University, Hong Kong

 David Zhang graduated in Computer Science from Peking University.
 He received his MSc in 1982 and his PhD in 1985 in both Computer Science from the Harbin Institute of Technology (HIT), respectively.
 From 1986 to 1988 he was a Postdoctoral Fellow at Tsinghua University and then an Associate Professor at the Academia Sinica, Beijing.
 In 1994 he received his second PhD in Electrical and Computer Engineering from the University of Waterloo, Ontario, Canada.
 Currently, he is a Chair Professor at the Hong Kong Polytechnic University where he is the Founding Director of Biometrics Research Centre (UGC/CRC) supported by the Hong Kong SAR Government in 1998.
 He also serves as Visiting Chair Professor in Tsinghua University and HIT, and Adjunct Professor in Shanghai Jiao Tong University, Peking University, National University of Defense Technology and the University of Waterloo.
-He is the Founder and Editor-in-Chief, International Journal of Image and Graphics (IJIG); Book Editor, Springer International Series on Biometrics (KISB); Organizer, the first International Conference on Biometrics Authentication (ICBA); Associate Editor of more than ten international journals including IEEE Transactions; Technical Committee Chair of IEEE SMC and the author of more than 15 books and over 400 international journal papers.
-He has been listed as a Highly Cited Researchers in Engineering by Thomos Reters in 2014, 2015 and 2016, respectively.
+He is the Founder and Editor-in-Chief, International Journal of Image and Graphics (IJIG); Book Editor, Springer International Series on Biometrics (KISB); Organizer, the first International Conference on Biometrics Authentication (ICBA); Associate Editor of more than ten international journals including IEEE Transactions and so on.
+So far, he has published over 20 monographs, 400 international journal papers and 40 patents from USA/Japan/HK/China.
+He has been continuously listed as a Highly Cited Researchers in Engineering by Clarivate Analytics (formerly known as Thomson Reuters) in 2014, 2015, 2016 and 2017, respectively.
 Professor Zhang is a Croucher Senior Research Fellow, Distinguished Speaker of the IEEE Computer Society, and a Fellow of both IEEE and IAPR.

 City University of Hong Kong, Hong Kong

-Hong Yan received his Ph.D. degree from Yale University.
-He was professor of imaging science at the University of Sydney and currently is chair professor of computer engineering at City University of Hong Kong.
-He was elected an IAPR fellow for contributions to document image analysis and an IEEE fellow for contributions to image recognition techniques and applications.
-Professor Yan was a Distinguished Lecturer of IEEE SMC Society during 2000 to 2015.
-He received the 2016 Norbert Wiener Award from IEEE SMC Society for contributions to image and biomolecular pattern recognition techniques.
+Hong Yan received his PhD degree from Yale University.
+He was Professor of Imaging Science at the University of Sydney and is currently Chair Professor of Computer Engineering at City University of Hong Kong.
+His research interests include image processing, pattern recognition and bioinformatics, and he has over 300 journal and conference publications in these areas.
+Professor Yan was elected an IAPR fellow for contributions to document image analysis and an IEEE fellow for contributions to image recognition techniques and applications.
+He received the 2016 Norbert Wiener Award from the IEEE SMC Society for contributions to image and biomolecular pattern recognition techniques.